cectf/cectf-server/README.md

 source venv/bin/activate
 ```

+Run `setup.sh` to set up the test database with dummy data.
+Right now this provisions a user `a` with password `b`, and an admin user `abc` with password `123`.
+You will need to use these credentials to log in to the app.

 Run `run.sh` to launch the Flask server.
 It is configured to run the server on `http://127.0.0.1:5001` by default.

 Configuration can be done by adding variables to `instance/config.py`.